zerospiel/docs/docs/admin/hosted-control-plane/hcp-openstack.md

     Before proceeding, make sure you have the following:

     * A management Kubernetes cluster (Kubernetes v1.28 or later) deployed on OpenStack with [{{{ docsVersionInfo.k0rdentName }}} installed](../installation/install-k0rdent.md).
+    * An OpenStack Cloud Controller Manager installed to manage Services with the `Load Balancer` type.
     * A [default storage class](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) configured on the management cluster to support Persistent Volumes.
     * An OpenStack Credential object and resource-template ConfigMap must exist in the namespace where the cluster will be deployed.
 Refer to steps 4–6 in the [OpenStack management cluster preparation guide](../installation/prepare-mgmt-cluster/openstack.md).